elastic/apm/specs/agents/metadata.md

 #### Hostname

-The `system.hostname` field is deprecated in favour of two newer fields:
+Since APM Server 7.4, `system.hostname` field is deprecated in favour of two newer fields:
 - `system.configured_hostname` - the configured name of the host the monitored service is running on.
 It should only be sent when configured by the user through the `ELASTIC_APM_HOSTNAME` config.
 If provided, it is used as the event's hostname.